-This agenda item was noticed in compliance with the California Brown Act.
+This agenda item was noticed in compliance with the California Brown Act and has been on the eighteen prior agendas and tentative agendas.

 COUNCIL GOAL ALIGNMENT

 This action helps achieve the following City Council goals: Workplan Item #161 Increase community engagement through programs that attract new followers.
 Complete Latinx outreach strategy and begin implementing recommendations from the strategy.
 Workplan Item #169 Develop guidelines and policies to reopen city facilities in a way that supports safety and flexibility for city staff.